cludwell/sidequest/progress.md

 -each part of form directs to next and previous -confirming equipment redirects to submit button
 -made sure character object has all required keys
+9/30
+-wrote backend route for create char
+-made dummy char data to test
+-have not tested backend route

+10/2
+-am able to add a user card to the drawer now -experimented with drawer work around, could not find one

 TO DO